Sycix-HK/Advent-of-Code-2024-RPG/README.md

 In this approach, solving puzzles becomes part of a larger challenge involving resource management, constraints, and character progression.
 Instead of solving puzzles straightforwardly, you manage a limited energy pool, contend with aging as you rest, and carefully use an artifact with specific rules and restrictions.

-- Energy System: Every memory allocation deducts from your energy pool.
-- Artifact: Creates a custom scope where allocations won't cost energy, but each line of use wears it down, introducing loss of characters to use inside scope next time.
-  - You may only use the artifact once per enemy (aoc half day)
-  - You may not use it inside loops
-  - You may not return early from the artifact's scope
-  - Every 10 lines used will break characters, constraining the letters you can use within the artifact's scope for consequent uses, until repaired.
-  - You may not exceed 25 broken characters, not even if you intend to repair it after.
-- Resting and Aging:
-  - Resting between puzzles restores energy but increases your character’s age.
-  - You may also repair the artifact between puzzles, which won't restore energy, but will clear all broken characters from the artifact to give a fresh start to it.
-This action will age you the same way.
-  - Your goal is to complete the challenges as young as possible.

 ---